 Finally, there is no doubt that Facebook coming up with the dollar per gig in general was not based on any technological principals.
 It simply sounded good from a public relations perspective – and there was nothing to lose in promoting the idea.

-Please find details on our Clash of Metro 100G Optical Vendors with Shifting Network Paradigm here.
+Please consider our report, Clash of Metro 100G Optical Vendors with Shifting Network Paradigm.